Atmore Community Hospital

 LifeSouth Community Foundation Scholarship Award

-LifeSouth will award $500 scholarships to graduating senior students who helped coordinate and promote at least one successful LifeSouth blood drive on their high school campus between August 1 and June 30 of their senior year.
+The LifeSouth Community Foundation is proud to award $500 scholarships to graduating senior students who help coordinate and promote at least one successful LifeSouth blood drive between August 1 and April 30 of their senior year.

 - Student must be in their senior year of high school at an accredited state educational facility and graduate on time at the end of their senior year.

-- Student will work with their school administration and LifeSouth to organize and promote the blood drive(s).
+- Students will work with their school administration and LifeSouth to organize and promote the blood drive(s).

 - Student must utilize the scholarship to continue their education starting in the fall semester following graduation at an accredited 2-year, 4-year or professional trade school.
 Scholarship funds will be sent directly to the educational institution that the student designates.